-No matter how I tried to position the horse, he would always return into the same favored posture, putting more weight on the left leg and turning the right leg outward.
+No matter how I tried to position the horse, he would always return to the same favored posture, putting more weight on the left leg and turning the right leg outward.

-The lateral quarter wall of the hoof (left in the picture) is clearly straighter than the medial quarter wall.
+The lateral quarter wall of the hoof (left in the picture) is straighter than the medial quarter wall.
 The slanted medial side is uncomfortable for the horse to use.
-Nevertheless, it toes-off on the medial part of the toe wall.
+Nevertheless, it toes off on the medial part of the toe wall.

 The sloping medial hoof wall is an unpleasant obstacle for the horse.
 It avoids standing on this levering side.
 Therefore, it turns the hoof outward to avoid discomfort.
 Thus, postural anomalies are created in the long run.
 The whole leg seems twisted, starting in the carpal joint (knee).

 We also see horizontal lines, stress lines, that seem to be narrower, more compressed, exactly on those medial hoof wall parts.